Table of Contents

 apply a source code patch, use the building instructions for the

 Apache Tomcat version that you are using.
-For Tomcat 10.0.x alpha those are
+For Tomcat 10.0.x beta those are

 Both files can be found in the